In this article, we will discuss two approaches to building real estate blockchain projects.

 - SDK testing utilities: Use the Lisk SDK utilities to test your app.

 Whether you are developing using the Lisk platform or an Ethereum DApp, you will need to code, test, and deploy your smart contracts.
-Your project requirements determine the smart contracts you create.
 Review the DeedCoin smart contract GitHub repository to get ideas.

 Test your contracts onto the Ropsten Ethereum testnet